librato/api-docs/source/includes/_pagination.md

 Request Parameter | Definition
 ----------------- | ----------
-offset | Specifies how many results to skip for the first returned result.
-Defaults to 0. length | Specifies how many resources should be returned.
-The maximum permissible (and the default) length is 100. orderby | Order by the specified attribute.
-Permissible set of orderby attributes and the default value varies with resource type. sort | The sort order in which the results should be ordered.
+offset<br>`optional` | Specifies how many results to skip for the first returned result.
+Defaults to 0. length<br>`optional` | Specifies how many resources should be returned.
+The maximum permissible (and the default) length is 100. orderby<br>`optional` | Order by the specified attribute.
+Permissible set of orderby attributes and the default value varies with resource type. sort<br>`optional` | The sort order in which the results should be ordered.
 Permissible values are asc (ascending) and desc (descending).
 Defaults to asc.

 ## Response Parameters